gustavz/yolo_for_tf_od_api/README.md

 # All files are copied from [rky0930](https://github.com/rky0930/models/blob/object_detection_yolo/research/object_detection/README.md)

 ## Added or Updated file list
-### These files need to be copied into the following `tensorflow/models/` directories
+These files need to be copied into the following `tensorflow/models/` directories
+> Hint: It could be best practice to backup the original files that will be overwritten although these files do not change moduls but only extend them

     Config:
         research/object_detection/samples/configs/yolo_v2_darknet_19_voc.config